 Create a multi-room group for music

-Tap the groups tab > add group.
-You'll see the option for "Amazon Multi-Room Music Group".
-Tap this and give the group a name, then you'll see all the devices you can add to that group.
+Tap + and then tap Add group.
+Give the group a name, then you'll see all the devices you can add to that group.
 Then just say "play music [group name]" and you have a multi-room experience.
-Sadly, you can't use third-party Alexa devices (like the UE Megablast) in a multi-room groups.
+Sadly, you can't use third-party Alexa devices (like the UE Megablast or Sonos One) in groups.

 Change the default music service